grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 {{% admonition type="note" %}}
 `otelcol.processor.resourcedetection` is a wrapper over the upstream OpenTelemetry Collector Contrib `resourcedetection` processor.
-If necessary, bug reports or feature requests will be redirected to the upstream repository.
+If necessary, bug reports or feature requests are redirected to the upstream repository.
 {{% /admonition %}}

 You can specify multiple `otelcol.processor.resourcedetection` components by giving them